-Prairie Grove District Looks To Next School Year
+Prairie Grove district looks to next school year

-PRAIRIE GROVE -- School principals and other administrative staff already are talking about virtual instruction for the 2021-22 school year, Assistant Superintendent Pete Joenks told the Prairie Grove School Board last week.
+PRAIRIE GROVE -- School principals and other administrative staff already are talking about online instruction for the 2021-22 school year, Assistant Superintendent Pete Joenks told the Prairie Grove School Board last week.

 The board will be able to review and approve it before it is sent to the state, Joenks added.

-The district is sending out a survey to parents asking them about their plans for next year, whether virtual or on site, Joenks said.
+The district is sending out a survey to parents asking them about their plans for next year, whether online or on site, Joenks said.

 "We are trying to get preliminary numbers," Joenks said, adding the survey would be very simple and just ask parents if they had to decide now what would they do.

-Joenks said discussions with teachers will continue on what program to use for virtual instruction next year.
+Joenks said discussions with teachers will continue on what program to use for online instruction next year.
 He said teachers "are not totally enamored" with the current program, Lincoln Learning.

-The education cooperative in Farmington has offered to provide teachers for virtual instruction but this staff would only teach classes.
-They would not do any extras, Joenks said.
+The education cooperative in Farmington has offered to provide teachers for online instruction but this staff would only teach classes.
+They wouldn't do any extras, Joenks said.
 The district would pay the teachers.

 Another idea is to use Virtual Arkansas but that costs $500 a class, Joenks said.